singletonsd/ravimoshark-apis-task-libs-android/README.md

 ## Recommendation

-It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
+It's recommended to create an instance of `ApiClient` per thread in a multi-threaded environment to avoid any potential issues.

 ----------------------